HMGrunthos/DGTPegasusTeardown/README.md

 Repair/teardown of a DGT-Pegasus chess board
 ===============

-* Fault with piece detection on two squares.
+Fault: Inconsistent piece detection (absent and spurious) on two squares.

 * A thin PCB covers the entire play area.
 * PCB is not removable without removing the board surface (polyester sticker?)
 * We used heat (clothes iron) to assist in removing it.
 * Light pipe array is screwed into the black ABS base at the centre and four corners.